Do 1099 Workers Have to Pay Quarterly Taxes?

 How to calculate, schedule, and pay quarterly estimated taxes as a freelancer or contractor.

-Why 1099 workers pay quarterly
+Calculate my quarterly payments →Why 1099 workers pay quarterly

 The U.S. tax system operates on a pay-as-you-go basis.
 Employees satisfy this through withholding on every paycheck.
-1099 workers have no employer doing that โ so the IRS requires them to make quarterly estimated payments to cover their expected tax liability throughout the year.
+1099 workers have no employer doing that, so the IRS requires them to make quarterly estimated payments to cover their expected tax liability throughout the year.

 If you expect to owe $1,000 or more in federal taxes after withholding and credits, you're generally required to pay quarterly.
 Missing payments or underpaying results in an IRS underpayment penalty.